5jt/primes/part1.md

 2 3 5 7 11 13 17 19 23 29 31 37 41 43 47 53 59 61 67 71 73 79 83 89 97 101 10..
 ```

-Another simple strategy is to eliminate all the composite numbers.
+Another simple strategy is to generate all the composite numbers and eliminate them.

 ```q
 q){x except raze x*/:\:x}1_i